 Facilitating an online parent group vs a face-to-face parent group

-‘Facilitating an online parent group vs a face-to-face parent group’ blog article was written by Chris Hutchinson, Senior Consultant, Parenting and Early Years Program at Australian Childhood Foundation.
+‘Facilitating an online parent group vs a face-to-face parent group ’ blog article was written by Chris Hutchinson, Parenting and Early Years Senior Consultant at Australian Childhood Foundation.

-Each group presents its challenges but also has its own memorable moments and lightbulb instants.
-Some parents participate and contribute to each session and some parents are observers, listening, taking it in and only occasionally contributing to conversations or participating in activities.
+Each group presents its challenges but also has its own memorable and lightbulb moments.
+Some parents participate and contribute to each session and some parents are observers; listening, taking it in, and only occasionally contributing to conversations or participating in activities.

-A few years back, I could not envisage how this would all be possible in an online parent group.
-My questions were spanned wide.
+I could not envisage how this would all be possible in an online parent group.
+My questions were growing.
 How would I build those relationships?
-How would I read parents’ body language?
+How would I read the parent’s body language?
 Would activities work in the online space?
-Would the information be lost in translation?
+Would information be lost in translation?

 During the COVID pandemic, I have had the opportunity to co-facilitate our Bringing Up Great Kids parenting program with an online parent group.
 Despite my reservations, the group went well, albeit with lower numbers than face-to-face groups, which is probably a good thing when you are starting out in the online parent group space.

 Everything from the face-to-face sessions needed to be taken into account for the online groups but in a slightly different way.
 We always plan each session but for online groups, this had to be done many weeks before the group was to start as we needed to send the resources parents would need prior to the start.
-For the Bringing Up Great Kids group, all the handouts for each session, the parent journal and remote control were prepared and posted to each parent at the start of the program.
+For the Bringing Up Great Kids group, all the handouts for each session, the parent journal, and a ‘Stop, Pause, Play’ remote control were prepared and posted to each parent at the start of the program.

 When sending out resources we needed to think about how much time activities and discussions might take and prepare more than what we thought we might need.
 With face-to-face groups, we are getting to know our parent cohort as we go along, meaning we prepare and adjust our sessions to meet their particular needs.
 This is not possible in an online group.
 We can only adjust as we go but they already have all the resources even though we may choose not to use some of them.

-The parents engaged well online, participated in activities and discussions and attended most sessions.
+The parents engaged well online, participated in activities and discussions, and attended most sessions.
 Some parents were more engaged than others.
-The online space makes it harder to read individuals’ body language but also group body language.
+The online space makes it harder to read an individual’s body language but also group body language.
 The biggest challenge I faced was the parents who regularly had their cameras off, this made it hard to know if they were engaged or even still there.